JesusCamachoVillanueva/AppLearner/README.md

 Time-series data on CPU/Memory usage provided by Prometheus, will be used to learn and forecast future resources usage.

 ## Background:
-Please, visit https://github.com/AdiY10/AppLearner/ for all the details.
+Please, you can visit https://github.com/AdiY10/AppLearner/ for more details about the project.

 ### src:
-Source folder is taken from https://github.com/AdiY10/AppLearner/
+Source files to extract recorded data

 ### Notebooks:
-Notebooks folders contains app_training.py, app_predict.py, app_error.py, app_error_all_intervals.py, quantiles.sh and quantiles_rmse_mae.sh.
+Notebooks folders contains app_training.py, app_predict.py, app_error.py, app_error_all_intervals.py, app_quantiles.py, quantiles.sh and quantiles_rmse_mae.sh.

 app_training.py trains models from data (CPU and Memory).